 In immunocompetent patients, infection is typically asymptomatic and self-limited.

-In immunocompromised patients, Cryptococcus may disseminate to many sites, commonly to the brain and meninges, and to the skin.
+In patients who are immunocompromised, Cryptococcus may disseminate to many sites, commonly to the brain and meninges, and to the skin.

 Diagnose using culture, staining, and/or serum and cerebrospinal fluid testing for cryptococcal antigen.